-Net-zero emissions, often called carbon neutrality, is a state where the amount of greenhouse gases ejected into the atmosphere is balanced by the amount removed or offset.
-As the Paris Agreement outlines, achieving net-zero emissions is crucial for mitigating climate change and limiting worldwide warming to below 2 degrees Celsius.
+Net-zero emissions, often referred to as carbon neutrality, are a state where the amount of greenhouse gases released into the atmosphere is balanced by the amount removed or offset.
+As outlined in the Paris Agreement, achieving net-zero emissions is crucial for mitigating climate change and limiting global warming to below 2 degrees Celsius.
 It needs a comprehensive approach that involves reducing emissions across all sectors, transitioning to renewable energy sources, enhancing carbon removal technologies, and implementing policies and measures to promote sustainability and resilience.

 Understanding Net-Zero Emissions

-Net-zero emissions entail reducing emissions of greenhouse gases, such as carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O), to as low as possible and offsetting any remaining emissions through carbon removal or offsetting mechanisms.
+Net-zero emissions entail reducing the emissions of greenhouse gases, such as carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O), to the lowest possible levels and offsetting any remaining emissions through carbon removal or offsetting mechanisms.
 It can be achieved through strategies, including increasing energy efficiency, transitioning to renewable energy sources, electrifying transportation, implementing nature-based solutions such as afforestation and reforestation, and deploying carbon capture and storage technologies.
 Net-zero emissions also require addressing non-energy-related sources of emissions, such as agriculture, forestry, and land use.

 Transitioning to Renewable Energy